krthk7/Basic_Gates_Layout/README.md

 #VLSI #Electric #LT-Spice #Layout
 ***
-In this Repository I've posted the layout of basic gates **1)NOT<br>
+In this Repository I've posted the layout of basic gates<br>
+**1)NOT<br>
 2)AND<br>
 3)NAND<br>